 For example, the record set “London, England, Poor Law & Board of Guardian Records, 1738-1926” is not indexed.
 If you navigate to the record set you’ll notice that the usual search boxes are visible.
 This is a red herring.
 Instead, locate the ‘browse’ section on the right-hand side of the page.
 From here you can select your borough, parish and record type of interest.
 Tada!
 Now you can view the original documents.

 OK, I admit that reading through the various original images is time-consuming.
 But the results can be amazing!

 Like the below settlement relief entry for my great-great-grandmother Bertha Webster.
 She arrived at the workhouse aged 25.
 Single and pregnant.
 The record details all her previous addresses.
 Including a mysterious stint in France for 3 years.
 There are also details about her father.
 It’s a genealogy jackpot as far as I’m concerned!
 Well worth the hours and hours I spent trawling through the records.

 There are 100s of books from a wide range of time periods.
-Some a really obscure, e.g. “The Blizzard in the West – 1891”.
+Some are really obscure, e.g. “The Blizzard in the West – 1891”.
 This is an historical account of a “disastrous storm”.
 It features real accounts of a hurricane that affected the south-west of England.
 An ideal read for anyone who had ancestors living in the area at the time.

 Don’t leave the Card Catalogue yet.
 There’s more to discover.
 This time search by place and then select ‘pictures’.
 Here you’ll find a collection of image-based records.
 Photos of people and places.
 I particularly like the Armistice photos within the “UK, Historical Photographs and Prints, 1704-1989” data set.

 5. Set Cousin Bait with Comments